Francis X. Bushman: Biography

 Bushman was paid large salaries during his screen career, and donated the land upon which Sid Grauman erected his famous Chinese Theater.
 But his fortune was wiped out in the Wall Street Crash of 1929, and his career as a movie star had had its run.
 After his film career had waned, Bushman made his broadcasting mark on the CBS Radio network's long-running dramatic serial entitled Those We Love.
 In the soap opera, which ran from 1938 to 1945, he played the role of John Marshall, father of twins played by Richard Cromwell and Nan Grey.
 Robert Cummings rounded out the cast.
-Bushman took small roles in pictures and attempted to run a few small businesses, all of which lost money.
+Bushman took small roles in pictures, appearing perhaps most prominently as a business tycoon in Billy Wilder's 1954 film Sabrina, and attempted to run a few small businesses, all of which lost money.
 On viewing one of his early films, Bushman is said to have remarked, "My God, look at that!
 I'm putting all my emotion into my chin!"

-In later years, Bushman made assorted guest appearances on American television in the 1950s and 1960s.
+In later years, Bushman made guest appearances on American television in the 1950s and 1960s.
 On February 6, 1958, he and his wife Iva Millicent Richardson appeared on the quiz show You Bet Your Life with Groucho Marx and won $1,000 by successfully answering questions in a geography quiz.
 He also performed on weekly sitcoms and television dramas, including Burns and Allen, Peter Gunn, Make Room for Daddy, The Many Loves of Dobie Gillis, Perry Mason, The Adventures of Ozzie and Harriet, and Dr. Kildare.
 Bushman guest-starred as well in 1966 on a two-part episode of Batman.
 Both Bushman and Neil Hamilton, his co-star in The Grip of the Yukon, appeared in the Batman episode—their first reunion acting together in 38 years.
 Bushman's role as a wealthy collector of silent pictures and promoter of a silent film festival (Batman episodes 31 & 32) was his last appearance on camera.

-Francis X. Bushman is mentioned numerous times by the character Pearl Bodine in the first season of The Beverly Hillbillies.
-In the episode entitled "No Place Like Home," Pearl has written a song which she plays when the silent version of "Ben-Hur" is shown in the Clampetts' hometown.
-In a later episode, when Pearl visits the Clampetts in Los Angeles, she speaks about hoping to meet Francis X. Bushman.
+Bushman is mentioned numerous times by the character Pearl Bodine in the first season of The Beverly Hillbillies.
+In the episode entitled "No Place Like Home," Pearl has written a song which she plays when the silent version of Ben-Hur is shown in the Clampetts' hometown.
+In a later episode, when Pearl visits the Clampetts in Los Angeles, she speaks about hoping to meet Bushman.
 In the episode "Jed's Dilemma," Jed takes the family on a sightseeing tour of Beverly Hills.
 When passing a fancy home, Pearl wonders if it could be the home of a movie star, possibly Francis X. Bushman.
-Jed tells her it can't be Bushman's home, because he got a good look in the yard and didn't see room for horses or a chariot.
+Jed tells her it cannot be Bushman's home because he got a good look in the yard and did not see room for horses or a chariot.

-Francis X. Bushman suffered a heart attack and died at his home in Pacific Palisades, California, on August 23, 1966.
+Bushman suffered a heart attack and died at his home in Pacific Palisades, California, on August 23, 1966.
 He was interred at Forest Lawn Memorial Park Cemetery in Glendale, California.